Skip to content

 1. API Key rate limits — per-key limits configured when the key is created (requestsPerMinute, requestsPerDay, tokensPerDay).

-2. Tenant rate limits — global limits configured at the tenant level.
+2. Deployment rate limits — global limits configured for the deployment, narrowed by organization and department policy.

 Rate limiting uses a sliding-window algorithm backed by Redis sorted sets with server-side timestamps (preventing clock-skew bypass).